ankitgoyal0301/Deep-Learning/README.md

 - Cats vs Dogs
 - Cats vs Dogs (with Large Dataset)
 - CIFAR-10
+- Face Detection using an Image (here comes OpenCV :wink:)

 #### Until then, wait for more new models to come up :wink: